 The Commission has in place a complaints procedure to address player issues that have not been satisfactorily resolved by a licensee.
-During 2016, 40 complaints were received (2015, 742) and dealt with by the Commission, a significant decrease on the previous year due to the United Kingdom implementing the European Union's Directive on consumer Alternative Dispute Resolution.
-As a result of this the Commission no longer processes complaints for players based within the United Kingdom at first instance.
+During 2017, 33 complaints were received (2016, 40) and dealt with by the Commission, a small decrease on the previous year.
+As a result of the European Union's Directive on consumer Alternative Dispute Resolution the Commission no longer processes complaints for players based within the United Kingdom at first instance.